-Is there a public pension crisis in the United States?
+Is there a state pension crisis in the United States?

-That being said, a longer and more complete answer defines “crisis” in the context of state or local pension plans.
+That being said, a longer and more complete answer must define “crisis” in the context of state or local pension plans.

 There is no shortage of commentators arguing that there is currently a US public pension crisis.
 Though exactly what that crisis might be depends on who you ask.